-PHYSICAL EDUCATION 1109-2109 - Surfing I and II (1-2) Credit: 1.
+PHYSICAL EDUCATION 1109-2109 - Surfing I and II

 Prerequisite: Must be able to pass a swimming test.
-Courses to be taken in numerical sequence or approval of department chairman.
+Courses to be taken in numerical sequence or consent of Departmental Chairperson.
 Individual Instruction Fee: \$10.00

 Surfing I is an introduction to surfing which will include surfing terms, selection and care of equipment.
 Basic techniques of paddling and standing will precede actual surfing.
 Surfing II is designed for the experienced surfer.
 Supervised practice with emphasis placed on corrective techniques.
 (083521) (083522)